Aqib121201/BurgerBot/README.md

 [![Transformers](https://img.shields.io/badge/Transformers-4.30+-yellow.svg)](https://huggingface.co/transformers/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## 📋 Abstract
+##  Abstract

 BürgerBot is a comprehensive Natural Language Processing (NLP) system designed to analyze German government documents from official sources including Bundestag, Bundesregierung, and Bundesrat.
-The system implements a multi-stage pipeline that extracts text from PDFs, translates German content to English using MarianMT, generates summaries via BART, performs sentiment analysis with RoBERTa, discovers topics through LDA and BERTopic, and extracts keywords using YAKE.
+The system implements a multi stage pipeline that extracts text from PDFs, translates German content to English using MarianMT, generates summaries via BART, performs sentiment analysis with RoBERTa, discovers topics through LDA and BERTopic, and extracts keywords using YAKE.
 The results are presented through an interactive Streamlit dashboard with advanced visualizations including word clouds, topic distributions, and sentiment trends.

-## 🎯 Problem Statement
+##  Problem Statement

-German government documents contain valuable information about policies, regulations, and legislative decisions that are often inaccessible to non-German speakers and difficult to analyze at scale.
-Traditional manual analysis is time-consuming and requires significant linguistic expertise.
+German government documents contain valuable information about policies, regulations, and legislative decisions that are often inaccessible to non German speakers and difficult to analyze at scale.
+Traditional manual analysis is time consuming and requires significant linguistic expertise.
 There is a need for an automated system that can:

 - **Extract and process** large volumes of German government PDFs
 - **Translate** content for international accessibility